-You have to wait a bit longer with these guys, because it’s their 14 week age you use as a predictor.
+You have to wait a bit longer for these guys because it’s their 14 week age you use as a predictor.
 Also, the math is a bit more complicated.
-To work it out you double the pup’s 14 week age and then add on half of the original 14 week weight.
+To work it out you double the pup’s 14 week age and then add on half of the original 14-week weight.

 Another Way of Working Out Adult Size

 Maybe you adopted the pup late and don’t know their six-week weight.
 What’s to be done?